-Q&A: Chances of a horse meat scandal in the US?February 28th, 2013 by Mary Clare Jalonick in Health /
+Q&A: Chances of a horse meat scandal in the US?February 28, 2013 by Mary Clare Jalonick in Medicine & Health / Health

 (AP)—The horse meat scandal that is hitting Europe has yet to spread to the United States, allowing American consumers to rest easier when buying ground beef or sitting down for a plate of meatballs at Ikea.

 The United States has rigorous meat inspections and horse meat isn't readily available.
 So, while it's certainly possible that small amounts of hidden horse meat has made its way into the United States, it's unlikely to become a larger problem.

 Some questions and answers about the problem: